-This NDP has been developed to plan sustainable growth for a period of up to 15 years.
-A formal review process in consultation with the community and Local Planning Authorities should be undertaken at a minimum of every 5 years, to ensure the Plan is still current and a remains a positive planning tool to deliver sustainable growth.
+The 2014 NDP and this Review have been developed to plan sustainable growth for a period of up to 15 years.
+This current, formal review process has been undertaken in consultation with the community and Local Planning Authorities i.e. it is the first review with further reviews to be at a minimum of every 5 years, to ensure the Plan is still current and a remains a positive planning tool to deliver sustainable growth.

-In circumstance whereby the Parish Council, supported by a simple majority vote of at least 20% of residents in attendance at the Parish's Annual General Meeting, deem the Plan to be a constraint on bringing forward sustainable growth, for whatever reason, the Plan shall be reviewed in consultation with the local community.
+In circumstance whereby the Parish Council, supported by a simple majority vote of at least 20% of residents in attendance at the Parish's Annual General Meeting, deem the Plan in the future to be a constraint on bringing forward sustainable growth, for whatever reason, the Plan shall be reviewed in consultation with the local community.

-This policy provides for periodic reviews of the NDP over the period 2013-2028.
-Recognising that the scale of development and other factors can have a significant impact on small rural settlement that can occasion a review of local needs and facilities, the policy encourages the community to recognise the NDP as a living document and undertake a formal review on a five yearly or other basis.
+This policy provides for further periodic reviews of the NDP over the Plan period that ends in 2028.
+Recognising that the scale of development and other factors can have a significant impact on small rural settlement that can occasion a review of local needs and facilities, the policy encourages the community to recognise the NDP as a living document and undertake further formal review on a five yearly or other basis.

-Delivering the Plan
+6.2 Delivering the Plan

-Mechanism - One of the prime requirements of the NPPF 2012 is for planning to address delivery.
-To that end the Kirdford Parish NDP has addressed delivery by way of establishing a Kirdford Parish Community Land Trust (KP-CLT).
+Mechanism - One of the prime requirements of the National Planning Policy Framework 2019 is for planning to address delivery.
+To that end the Kirdford Parish NDP has addressed delivery by way of establishing the Kirdford Parish Community Land Trust (KP-CLT).
 It is an Independent & Providential Society (Not for Profit) Limited Company whose shareholding is owned by participating residents.

 (Registered as Kirdford Parish Community Land Trust Limited, register number 31906 R on 22nd November 2012 by the Financial Services Authority.)